 Interim injunctions are also a useful means of protecting parties from being injured in a way that is unquantifiable in monetary value.
-For example ruining someone’s wedding day by excessive noise of a concert in the vicinity of the event.
+For example, ruining someone’s wedding day by the excessive noise of a nearby concert.

-It is important to note that a right to obtain an interim injunction is not in itself a cause of action.
+A right to obtain an interim injunction is not in itself a cause of action.
 There needs to be a pre-existing action in law upon which the injunction is based.
-As in the above example if the excessive noise will constitute a nuisance to the other party’s property which will be the underlying cause of action.
+To use the above example, the excessive noise would constitute a nuisance to the other party’s property and this would be the underlying cause of action.

 In which courts can injunctions be granted?

 All types of interim injunctions can be granted by the High Court.
-However, the County Courts have a limited jurisdiction with regards to those orders.
-In particular, no search orders can be granted in a County Court and there are limited circumstances where freezing injunctions are available.
+However, the county court has a limited jurisdiction with regards to those orders.
+In particular, no search orders can be granted in a county court and there are limited circumstances where freezing injunctions are available.